-Master's level students and their spouses may audit courses with the approval of the course instructor without charge during any semester the student enrolls in a course for credit.
-The number of audited courses taken without charge is not to exceed the number of courses taken for credit.
-To have the auditing fee waived, spouses must complete a registration form for that purpose.
-For an audit to be recorded on the transcript, regular attendance at the class sessions and participation in the class, when feasible, are required.
-Individual instructors may also require some portion of class assignments for auditors.
+- · Master's level students and their spouses - May audit courses with the approval of the course instructor during any semester in which the student is enrolled in a course for credit. - The number of audited courses taken during a semester may not exceed the number of courses the student takes for credit in that semester. - In order for audit charges to be waived, spouses must complete a registration form prior to registering for a class.